se-edu/addressbook-level25/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User send request to rename a tag
+2. The Addressbook validates and confirm the request
+3. User authorize the change by accepting this request from system
+4. Tag have been changed by the system

+**Extensions**

+1a.
+Tag cannot be found
+> 1a-1.
+System will prompt a message notification
+  Use case resumes at step 1

+2a.
+User cancel
+> Use case will stop

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8.